Haplophthalmus montivagus Verhoeff, 1941

 The genus Haplophthalmus is readily recognised by having distinct longitudinal dorsal ridges on the body which has a continuous body outline (all other trichoniscid woodlice have a stepped body outline) and has eyes composed of a single black ocellus.

-Both are small species, up to 4mm in length, bearing distinct longitudinal dorsal ridges.
-Both also have a distinct pair of dorsal projections on the third pleonite (which are at most feebly developed in H. danicus).
+This is a difficult genus and only male specimens of H. montivagus can be distinguished from H. mengii.
+Both are small species, up to 4mm in length and both, in addition to distinct longitudinal dorsal ridges, have a distinct pair of dorsal projections on the third pleonite (these are at most feebly developed in H. danicus).

 This woodlouse has a scattered distribution across the chalk and limestone of southern England, but due to confusion with H. mengii, it is probably under-recorded.
-It seems to be restricted to sites, typically ancient deciduous woodland, where friable soils have developed over limestone or chalk.
+It has not been recorded from Ireland.

 Typically, it is found clinging to the underside of deeply embedded stones and dead wood, or among friable humus-rich soil and limestone rubble, often in damper spots.
 It is typically associated with other soil dwelling trichoniscid woodlice such as H. danicus, Trichoniscus pygmaeus and Trichoniscoides albidus.